 Day 6: The Pinnacles

-The next morning, set off early and visit the Hunua Falls, before having an early lunch in Thames.
+Set off early and visit the Hunua Falls before having an early lunch in Thames.

 In the early afternoon, begin the 4-5 hour long Kauaeranga Kauri Trail.
 This is one of my favourite hikes in New Zealand.